Skip to main content

 Actions

-WhyLabs provies the following actions:
+WhyLabs provides the following actions:

 • Observe: WhyLabs will capture the metrics and the traces even if the interaction is not risky.